mrbusche/backseatfan.com/_posts/2010-07-30-really-really-early-nfl-power-rankings.md

       </td>

       <td width="486">
-        <strong>Tampa Bay Buccaneers (3-13)<br /> </strong>Questionable Coach, young QB, young WRs, young defense&#8230; Do I really need to continue?
+        <strong>Tampa Bay Buccaneers (3-13)<br /> </strong>Questionable Coach, young QB, young WRs, young defense?
+Do I really need to continue?
 Bucs will be fighting the Rams for the first pick in the 2011 NFL Draft all season.
       </td>
     </tr>
   </table>